On sum rules for double and triple parton distribution functions and Pythia's model of multiple parton interactions: Summary and conclusions

 \section{Summary and conclusions}

 We have demonstrated how one can use the MPI model of the \pythia event generator to construct asymmetric and symmetric dPDFs which approximately obey the Gaunt-Stirling (GS) number and momentum sum rules.
 The asymmetric dPDFs constructed in this way obey the GS sum rules at a few percent accuracy level in one of the arguments.
 We found that the symmetrized dPDFs obey the GS sum rules at about 20$\%$ accuracy level for $x$ fractions smaller than 0.4.
+This is not perfect, but we remind the reader that the task of constructing dPDFs that even approximately satisfy the sum rules in this way is highly nontrivial - for example, in the GS09 paper \cite{Gaunt:2009re}, the sum rules are only satisfied ``to better than $25\%$ precision (for $x<0.8$)''.
 The concept of a ``response function'' was introduced for both the momentum and number sum rules, a function of $x_1$ and $x_2$ constructed out of dPDFs and sPDFs that, when integrated over $x_2$, should give a constant value according the sum rules.
 The precise definitions of these response functions are given in Eqs.~\eqref{eq:responce_function_def} and \eqref{eq:momentum_sum}.
 An interesting observation we made is that even though only the ``areas'' under the response function curves in the $x_2$ direction are fixed by the sum rules, the overall response functions computed with \pythia and GS09 dPDFs show very similar behaviour.

 We also compared the GS09 and \pythia dPDFs in terms of their predictions for the double Drell-Yan cross section, focussing in particular on the distribution in the maximal rapidity separation between the leptons ($\Delta \rm Y$).
 We observed differences in shape between the GS09 and \pythia $\Delta \rm Y$ distributions, with discrepancies up to the $10\%$ level.
 This indicates that although the response function curves are rather similar between the two models, there are notable differences between the dPDFs themselves.